 Price: $1.94 (16 ounces)

-This pantry staple is shockingly cheap compared to national brands — so cheap it's hard to imagine there's much profit in it.
+This pantry staple is shockingly cheap compared to national brands, so cheap that it's hard to imagine there's much profit in it.
 If you tend to tear through peanut butter and jelly sandwiches, you can stock up on a four-pack of peanut butter for $7.76, which is the same low price of just $0.12 per ounce.

 Great Value toilet paper

 Toilet paper is a common loss-leading product for major retailers, and Walmart is no exception.
-With 1,000 sheets per roll, this particular deal gets you 12,000 sheets of toilet paper for under $10 — a bargain so good you aren't likely to find it at any competitor.
+Twelve rolls for under $10 is a bargain so good you aren't likely to find it at any competitor.

-This doorbuster deal has become infamous for offering full-size smart TVs at prices that feel unsustainable.
-The margins here likely lie elsewhere, like accessories or extended warranties, or perhaps with shoppers who buy the TV during the year instead of waiting patiently for Black Friday.
+This doorbuster deal has become famous for offering full-size smart TVs at prices that feel unsustainable.
+The margins here likely lie elsewhere —like accessories or extended warranties —or perhaps with shoppers who buy the TV during the year instead of waiting patiently for Black Friday, when the price is often even lower.

 Price: $1.98 (100 count)